 The longer the survey, the better odds you stand for earning more!
 Especially if you get paired with a focus group!
 Another plus?
 You can cash out at $10 (1,000 points) which is a much better threshold than other sites!
 Sign up just takes 5 seconds!

 Make your opinions count!
 Earn money, evaluate new products and test new advertising!
-ACOP has over 6 million users worldwide who get paid to participate on surveys and research projects.
+ACOP has over 6 million users worldwide who get paid to participate and surveys and research projects.
 Points can be redeemed for cash (check or PayPal).

 The incentive value of surveys isn’t as high as other sites, however there are other opportunities to take part in larger market research projects with higher payouts (up to $50!).
 Because of that, it’s worth participating in the little ones to increase your chances of being asked to partake in the bigger ones.